-- 1Throw in the onions and sauté for five minutes, followed by the pancetta.
-Allow to cook for a few minutes more, remove from heat and set aside.Preheat your pan over medium heat and put in the olive oil.Advertisement
+- 1Throw in the onions and sauté for five minutes.Preheat your pan over medium heat and add the olive oil.Advertisement

-- 6Just when you're about to serve, remove the top and middle part of the sourdough bread to make it look like a bowl.
+- 11In the Middle Ages, using bread for a bowl was called a trencher.Just when you're about to serve, remove the top and middle part of the sourdough bread to make it look like a bowl.

 - Heat it up in the oven for a few minutes to turn the crust super crispy.

-- Put a generous amount of chowder into the bread bowl.
+- When the bread it done, fill the "bowl" with a generous amount of chowder into the bread bowl.

-- You'll be surprised how thick and creamy it still is even without using cream.
+- You'll be surprised how thick and creamy it is - without using cream.

 Explore the Variations

 This recipe can have endless variations.
 There are those who love white clam chowder.
 Others use halibut and shrimp or salmon, infused with chunks of potatoes and salmon.
-The key is to try to keep the perfect balance between this main course and side dishes to compliment the delicious taste and texture you will truly enjoy.
+The key is to find the perfect balance between this main course and side dishes to compliment the delicious taste and texture you will truly enjoy.

 Here are other side dishes you may want to try: